-- Competitions will be run under British Dressage, BSJA or British Riding Club Rules (Hunter Trials & Horse Trials) as appropriate and except where varied in the schedule.
+- Competitions will be run under British Dressage, BSJA or British Riding Club Rules (Hunter Trials & Horse Trials) as appropriate, except where varied in the schedule.
 Venue rules and regulations apply at all times.
 Making an entry will be construed as acceptance of these Rules and Event Rules.

 - Disclaimer of Liability.
 The Organisers or Landowners shall not be liable for any claim for accident, loss or damage to competitors, onlookers, horses or any other animals, vehicles, property, equipment or any other item however caused.
 Competitors are to satisfy themselves they have assessed the risk factor in competing in the event.
 It is a condition of entry that each participant will satisfy themselves as to their own ability and that of their horse to ride safely and indemnify the organisers against any accident or loss, however caused.

 - Health & Safety.
 Precautions will be taken to ensure the health and safety of all persons present.
 For these measures to be effective everyone must take reasonable precautions to avoid and prevent accidents and to obey the instruction of the Organisers, event stewards and officials.
 Horses/ponies must not be tied up outside boxes/trailers and left unattended or tied up to any fences.
+At Bucklands Farm no horse should be mounted in the hard horse box park because of the risks to horse and rider from farm machinery stored nearby.
+Mounting should only take place in the arena or in the grass horse box park, if being used.
 If any horse/pony has been in contact with any infectious disease it should not attend any events until it is certain that all risk of contamination has passed.
+All horse attending should have an up to date Flu Vaccination.

 - Abuse.
 Any person, whether competitor, family or friend, found to be abusive to any judges, organisers or stewards will be reported to the relevant riding club and Area officials.
-The competitor could be eliminated and all parties could be asked to leave the showground.
+The competitor could be eliminated and all parties could be asked to leave the showground or venue.
 Remember all officials and stewards are volunteers.

-- Correct dress must be worn in all classes.
-Hats conforming to the 2017 Hat Guidelines, (PAS 015 [1998 or 2011] + BSI Kitemark or Inspec IC Mark; VG1 01.040 [2014-12] + BSI Kitemark or Inspec IC Mark; ASTM F1163 [2004a or 04a onwards] + SEI mark; SNELL E2001 or E2016 + Official SNELL label & number; AS/NZS 3838 [2006 onwards] + SAI Global mark), are the minimum standard allowed and must be worn at all times when mounted, with the harness properly adjusted and fastened.
+- Correct dress must be worn in all classes, clinics and training.
+Hats conforming to the 2020 Hat Tagging Guide, (PAS 015 [1998 or 2011] + BSI Kitemark or Inspec IC Mark; VG1 01.040 [2014-12] + BSI Kitemark or Inspec IC Mark; ASTM F1163 [2004a or 04a onwards] + SEI mark; SNELL E2001 or E2016 + Official SNELL label & number; AS/NZS 3838 [2006 onwards] + SAI Global mark), are the minimum standard allowed and must be worn at all times when mounted, with the harness properly adjusted and fastened.
 The headgear must have a retaining harness secured to the shell at more than two points.
 Only a “Jockey Skull” of an even round or elliptical shape with a smooth or slightly abrasive surface, having no peak or peak type extensions may be worn for any Cross Country phase.
 Noticeable protuberances above the eyes or to the front, not greater than 5 mm. smooth and rounded in nature are permitted.
+A removable hat cover with a light flexible peak may be used.
 Riders’ hair must be neatly and firmly secured so it is no longer than shoulder length and longer hair to be secured in a hairnet.
-Body protectors conforming to BETA level 3, (purple label), displaying 2000 or 2009 labels are obligatory for cross country competitions/clinics and recommended for grid work/show jumping.
+Body Protectors conforming to BETA level 3, displaying a 2009, (purple label), or a 2018, (blue label), are obligatory for cross country competitions/clinics and recommended for grid work/show jumping.
+An Exo Body Cage displaying a BETA level 3 2000, (purple label), is the only body protector now allowed with the 2000 label.
+Hybrid Air Jackets or Blouson Air Jackets are permitted, but must be worn over the permitted Level 3 Body Protector.
 Medical armbands must be worn for cross country.
-The use of HEAD CAMS are strictly prohibited at any BRC affiliated or club competition.
+The use of HEAD CAMS is strictly prohibited at any BRC affiliated or club competition.
 This includes use on the head, chest, bridle or any other part of the horse or rider.

 - No horse or ponies under the age of 4 years may compete in any ridden class.
-Only horses and ponies competing in the event may be ridden on the showground.
+Only horses and ponies competing in the event may be ridden on the showground or at the clinic venue.

 - Stallions.
 Stallions must wear a Stallion Disc on their bridles and the correct coloured ribbon fixed in their tails, (red, white & blue).
 No person shall allow a stallion for which he, she or they are responsible as owner, lessee, authorised agent or rider to compete or be prepared to compete in any competition without taking adequate precautions to ensure other members of the public are not put at risk of injury.